 The Internal Rate of Return (IRR) Method is based on the time value of money.
 It calculates the interest rate that equates the present value of cash outflows and cash inflows.
 This calculated rate of return is then compared to the required rate of return, or hurdle rate, to determine the viability of the capital projects.

 Other considerations the firm/you should consider as part of the valuation process are “soft” costs and benefits.
 Soft costs and benefits are difficult to quantify by are real non-the-less.
 Soft costs might be a capital investment in a manufacturing process that results in added pollution to the atmosphere.
 A soft benefit might be the enhancement of a firm’s overall image as a result of investing in R&D for high-tech products.
 Ignoring soft benefits and costs can lead to strategic mistakes.
 This is especially true if you are taking about investments in advanced manufacturing technology.
-Estimate soft benefits and costs and then include them as part of the method used to determine if a capital project is desirable.
+Estimate soft benefits and costs.
+Then include them as part of the method to determine if a capital project is desirable.

 Once you choose the project and put into operation, a qualified financial services firm, such as yours should undertake a post completion audit of the project.
 They can evaluate the project objectively.
 This audit by an independent party will function as a control mechanism to ensure that the capital project is performing as expected.
 In the event it is not, the audit will make it easier to terminate the project by eliminating any bias of those involved in the project.
 It will also serve as a learning mechanism for upper management.
 They will compare actual performance to expected results.
 In addition, they will improve the processes and estimates they use in future investment decisions.